enso-org/enso/doc/design/type-system/types.md

 Is variance always valid in the ways we need?

 # Row Polymorphism and Inference
-The foundation of Luna's usability is based on a _structural_ type system.
+The foundation of Enso's usability is based on a _structural_ type system.
 This means that there is no concept of nominal equality.
-In Luna types are equal if they have the same structure.
+In Enso types are equal if they have the same structure.
 Under such a system, the only reason that users should _need_ to write types is to provide a type that the inference engine cannot infer (though this may be more general, more specific, or for a case that cannot be inferred).

-From a philosophical standpoint, we want Luna's type system to infer sensible types for 99% of expressions that users write, and allow the users to _refine_ these inferred types.
+From a philosophical standpoint, we want Enso's type system to infer sensible types for 99% of expressions that users write, and allow the users to _refine_ these inferred types.
 This refinement process can involve: